 In his lifetime, my grandfather has seen the strides made across generations to correct the racial inequalities that exist in the United States.
 His participation in the Civil Rights Movement, for many years, was an unspoken but acknowledged truth in our family.

 “I participated in the Civil Rights [Movement] from marching and taking people to different areas.”

-On August 28, 1963, Martin Luther King Jr.’s gave his famous “I Have a Dream” speech in front of millions at the March on Washington.
-Being the skilled driver he is, my grandfather made his way from Rankin County, Mississippi to Washington D.C.—but he was not alone.
+On August 28, 1963, Martin Luther King, Jr. gave his famous “I Have a Dream” speech in front of millions at the March on Washington.
+Being the skilled driver he is, my grandfather made his way from Rankin County, Mississippi to Washington, D.C.—but he was not alone.

 “I drove the bus from Sharon, Mississippi to Washington D.C. with 44 people…”

-Driving a bus of 44 individuals, my grandfather made the journey from Mississippi to D.C.—but not without problems on the way there.
+Driving a bus of 44 people, my grandfather made the journey—but not without problems on the way there.

 The bus first broke down in Philadelphia, Mississippi—near the area where the bodies of three civil rights’ workers were found the following year, now known as the Freedom Summer murders.
 A few from the group had to travel to Meridian, MS to rent another bus and back to Philadelphia to pick up the remaining passengers.
 Later, their bus broke down again in a town outside of Atlanta, Georgia.